 We got our wake-up call at sunrise.
-Because we're so close to the equator, days are consistently close to 12 hours year round.
+Because we’re so close to the equator, days are consistently close to 12 hours year-round.
 The longest day in a year is about 12 hours and 19 minutes with sunset at 6:42 PM.
 The shortest day is about 11 hours and 55 minutes with sunset at 6:28 PM.
-So there's really only about 25 minutes variation throughout the year--if you count on sunrise at 6:30 AM and sunset at 6:30 PM, you're on pretty safe ground.
+So there’s really only about 25 minutes of variation throughout the year–if you count on sunrise at 6:30 AM and sunset at 6:30 PM, you’re on pretty safe ground.

 I feel good as we set off, but that changes.
-There's no point mincing words--today was bloody hard, unexpectedly so.
+There’s no point mincing words–today was bloody hard, unexpectedly so.
 Part of it was the terrain.
 During the day we crossed up over the top of the forest zone into the heath zone.
-But it wasn't a straight climb up--we seemed to spend most of our time dipping down into valleys.
-Our overall altitude gain was about 2,500 feet for the day, but to get there involved a lot of up and down.
+But it wasn’t a straight climb up–we seemed to spend most of our time dipping down into valleys.
+Our overall altitude gain was about 2,500 feet for the day, but getting there involved a lot of up and down.